 Prior to coming to CLU, Dr. Gagliardo was teaching at a small liberal arts school in Jacksonville, Florida.
 Before that, he earned an MA and Ph.D. from the University of Texas at Austin.
-His primary research interest is in differential geometry, which can be loosely described as the intersection of Calculus and Geometry.
-His second most recent research project is in the study of Pseudokus, a variant of the popular puzzle.
+His Ph.D. is in differential geometry, which can be loosely described as the intersection of Calculus and Geometry.
 Currently he is investigating mathematical 3D printing.

 Dr. Gagliardo's true passion is teaching - something he realized as a Taekwondo instructor in high school (he has a third-degree black-belt).
 His interest in teaching pedagogy was sparked when he became involved in inquiry-based learning.